Skip to content

 First thing’s first: the correct spelling is “a lot” with a space between.
 “Alot” is incorrect, and a common misspelling that has emerged due to the frequent misuse of the phrase.

-Both allot and a lot are legitimate words/phrases in English, but the meaning of both are entirely distinct and unrelated to each other.
-Be sure not to confuse them with each other in writing.
+Both allot and a lot are legitimate words/phrases in English, but their meanings are unrelated.
+Be sure not to confuse them in writing.

 A lot is an adverb that means “to a great degree or extent”, or often.
 For example, “I can’t even guess how much it costs to live here, but it must be a lot.A lot sometimes functions as a pronoun meaning “many” or “a large amount.”
 We use ‘a lot‘ to emphasize the amount or extent of something.
 See the example sentences: